emmabh/Pocket-Circuits-TA/README.md

 # AppTest2
+  This application was created to assist students at Boston Univeristy in their introductory circuits laboratory.
+It includes a tool set
+  for each lab.
+Some of the tools are diagrams, and others are supplemental calculators.
+The student simply clicks on whichever lab he or she is doing, and then he or she can choose the appropriate tool to use.

 ## Instructions for running the code
   In order to run this code, fork this repository and clone this repository to your desktop.
 Then, open it as a project in Android Studio